 Why we picked it:

 The JBL Partybox 1000 is a monster of a Bluetooth speaker.
 Standing just short of 45 inches tall, the Partybox 1000 and its array of speakers can push some serious volume.
-The Partybox 1000 also has built-in lighting effects and all the usual party-friendly features and app compatibility.
-The Partybox 1000 can’t be considered portable though, due to its enormous size and lack of a battery.
+The Partybox 1000 has built-in lighting effects, party-friendly features, and app compatibility.
+The Partybox 1000 can’t be considered portable due to its enormous size and lack of a battery.
 This speaker is the ultimate house party system.